Jonathandika/Jonathandika/README.md

 ### Hi there 👋
 I'm Jonathan, a data scientist based on Hong Kong.
-I have a strong background in computer science and I am very interested in data science and AI.
+I have a strong background in computer science, machine learning, and deep learning and I am very interested in AI and technology development.
 Feel free to reach me out for collaboration.

 ### Tech Experiences 🔭
 - **Data Processing and Analysis:** NumPy, Pandas, SQL